Black Panther: Wakanda Forever: Post-production

 In June 2022, Mejía confirmed that he was appearing in the film, and he was officially announced to be playing Namor at the 2022 San Diego Comic-Con the next month, when Coel, Cadena, and Livinalli were also revealed to be respectively playing Aneka, Namora, and Attuma, and Kasumba was confirmed to be reprising her role as Ayo.
-Damian Priest said that he had been offered a role in the film, which was reported to have been Attuma, as well as Namor.
 Reshoots occurred with the cast following their appearance at Comic-Con.
 Mejía said the reshoots were intended to add "little missing pieces" to the film.
 In late July, it was reported that Kamaru Usman had been cast in the film for a role that was subsequently confirmed to be a cameo appearance as a naval officer, while Richard Schiff was revealed to be cast in September, playing the U.S. Secretary of State in the film.
 Lake Bell, who previously voiced alternate universe variants of Natasha Romanoff / Black Widow in What If...?, was revealed to be appearing in the film in late October.
 In early November, María Mercedes Coroy confirmed that she had been cast as Namor's mother Fen in the film.
 By the middle of the month, Jordan and Julia Louis-Dreyfus were revealed to be reprising their MCU roles as Killmonger and Valentina Allegra de Fontaine in the film.
 Additionally, Robert John Burke was revealed to have been cast in the film; both he and Bell were confirmed to be playing a pair of Central Intelligence Agency (CIA) officials named Smitty and Graham, respectively.
+In September 2024, WWE wrestler Damian Priest stated that he was offered a role in the film, reportedly as either Namor or Attuma, but declared that the offer was seemingly taken away from him by Vince McMahon's regime despite his availability.